 snarkjs zkey export scryptverifier

-verifier.scrypt.
-With this verifier library, we can implement the Battleship contract with ZKP.
+verifier/.
+With this verifier we can implement the Battleship contract with ZKP.
 We can start building the actual game logic in the contract.
 In our case, we can pass a board state (private) and move, and emit whether it's a hit.
-The contract just needs the proof to ensure no cheating.
+The contract just needs the proof to ensure the absence of cheating.

 The Battleship game consists of two players: you and a computer.
 The Battleship contract contains four properties:

-PubKey computer: used to check the signature to confirm that the computer executed the contract.
+computer: public key used to check the signature to confirm that the computer executed the contract.